Find Your Perfect School

-Online programs require completion of at least 120 credit hours for graduation purposes, the same as on-campus and hybrid programs.
+Online programs require the completion of at least 120 credit hours for graduation purposes, the same as on-campus and hybrid programs.
 The average completion time is four years for a full-time student and five years or more for part-time students.
 Take note that programs typically have a cap on the number of years that students can complete the requirements for graduation.
 The typical period is within six years after the first term of enrollment.

-Many programs accept the transfer of credits for the general education and core courses, sometimes as much as 75% of the total credit requirements.
+Many programs accept the transfer of credits for general education and core courses, sometimes as much as 75% of the total credit requirements.
 The transferred credits may come from an associate degree, Advanced Placement courses, and even life and work experiences.
-Transfer students can then earn their degree in less than four years and use it for career change or advancement.
+Transfer students can then earn their degree in less than four years and use it for a career change or advancement.

 Admission requirements vary, but the typical programs require applicants to submit high school and college transcripts, standardized test scores, and recommendation letters.
 Online applications are the norm, and application fees vary in amount.

 Best Bachelor’s in Computers and Technology Online Schools and Career Guide